Where Are They Now? What Are They Doing?

 Prolific poet, essayist, and literary critic, one of his most notable works is Savage Art: A Biography of Jim Thompson, which was awarded the National Book Critics Circle Award and an Edgar Award.
 He has also published the poetry collections Hollywood & God (2009) and Doubles (1995), and is the author of A Reader's Guide to James Merrill’s The Changing Light at Sandover (1994) and At the Titan’s Breakfast: Three Essays on Byron’s Poetry (1994).
 His areas of expertise include American literature, biography, film noir and noir fiction, and English and American poetry.

-Bill Rozanski '73 as an English & Philosophy Major.
+Bill Rozanski '73 as an English and Philosophy Major.
 Bill had a succession of jobs with an employment agency and two executive search firms before enrolling in the Suffolk Law School Evening Program.
 During Law School, he worked for an insurance company in personnel.
 After graduating from Suffolk Law School in 1981, Bill relocated to Southern New Jersey where he has been practicing law, primarily criminal law, land use and real estate.
 Bill is the former President of the Gloucester County Bar Association and currently holds public positions as the Solicitor of the Borough of Pitman and Solicitor of the Gloucester County Improvement Authority.
 The greatest teacher he ever had was Prof. John Mahoney.
 Critical reading and writing skills that he learned at BC are tools that he uses every day.

 Bill Yetman '72 transferred from the Passionist Fathers Seminary mid-semester to become a BC English major in 1967.
 After graduation, he went on to the FBI Academy in Quantico, VA where he trained as a Special Agent.
 After more than thirty years with the Bureau, Yetman now works independently as a private investigator.